 No, Nocuta Thermal Paste is not electrically conductive.

-Nocuta Thermal Paste-H1 is very pliable and spreadable, with low heat resistance.
-Since the compound does not need to be applied to the heat-spreader, it is both convenient and straightforward to apply.
+Noctua Thermal Paste-H1 is very pliable and spreadable, with low heat resistance.
+Since the compound does not need to be applied to the heat-spreader, it is convenient and straightforward.
 Install the CPU cooler and a single drop of NT-H1 cooling fluid, and you’re done!
 The NT-H1 is ready to go right out of the box and doesn’t need a lengthy “burn-in” period.
 It’s not a big deal if you make a mess: NT-H1 is non-conductive and entirely safe for use with all standard PC components.

-NT-durability Its H1’s and long-term stability make it a clear winner in performance and handling.
-It is possible to use NT-H1 for many years without seeing any degradation in its outstanding curing, bleeding, drying, and thermal cycling properties.
+NT-durability Its H1 and long-term stability make it a clear winner in performance and handling.
+NT-H1 can be used for many years without degradation in its outstanding curing, bleeding, drying, and thermal cycling properties.
 As a result, NT-H1 may be used with compressor coolers and air and water cooling systems.
 At temperatures as low as -40 degrees Fahrenheit, the paste still performs and is easy to remove.

 Noctua has unveiled a new high-performance thermal compound for enthusiasts who seek excellent performance and the utmost ease of application.
 The NT-1H1 is a hybrid compound of several micro-particles that provide exceptional ease of use and long-term stability to achieve the lowest thermal resistance.